-Men interested in fraternity membership must be a full-time student taking a minimum of 12 hours and must have a 2.3 cumulative high school or collegiate grade point average.
-Beginning in Spring 2015 the minimum GPA required by Southeastern to join Greek Life will change to a 2.4 and for Fall 2015 to a 2.5.
+Men interested in fraternity membership must be a full-time student taking a minimum of 12 hours and must have a 2.4 cumulative high school or collegiate grade point average.
+Beginning in Fall 2015 the minimum GPA required by Southeastern to join Greek Life will change to a 2.5.

 National Pan-Hellenic Council (Historically Black Greek Letter Organizations)

 NPHC member organizations conduct recruitment drives individually throughout the academic year.
 Membership selection into the NPHC chapters is referred to as the intake process.
 Each NPHC member organization has its own specific intake process that they may vary in time, content, and expense.